walkagain/chatbot/README.md

 **This is a pytorch seq2seq exersice,  major code comes  from [pytorch-tutorial-chatbot_tutorial.](https://pytorch.org/tutorials/beginner/chatbot_tutorial.html)**

-**Beam search method was implemented to handle encoder-decoder output result, that work well on long sentence input. **
+**Beam search method was implemented to handle encoder-decoder output result, that works well on long sentence input.**

 ## Requirement